nucypher/nucypher/docs/source/guides/worklock_guide.rst

 Claim your stake
 ----------------

-Once the claiming period is open, you can claim your tokens as a stake in NuCypher:
+Once the claiming window is open, you can claim your tokens as a stake in NuCypher:

 .. code::